2 3 Multiplied By 2

 While the commutative property allows us to rearrange the numbers in this specific problem, this isn't always the case.
 When dealing with more complex equations involving addition, subtraction, division, and exponents, the order of operations becomes crucial.
 The acronym PEMDAS (Parentheses, Exponents, Multiplication and Division, Addition and Subtraction) or BODMAS (Brackets, Orders, Division and Multiplication, Addition and Subtraction) guides us through the correct sequence.

 In this case, because we only have multiplication, the order doesn't matter.
-Still, understanding PEMDAS/BODMAS is essential for tackling more challenging mathematical problems But it adds up..
+Even so, understanding PEMDAS/BODMAS is essential for tackling more challenging mathematical problems Simple, but easy to overlook.
+Nothing fancy..

 Real-World Applications